Default Apps, Revisited.

 - 🌅Photo Management: Google Photos (archive and editing)

-- 📆Calendar: Google Calendar
+- 📆Calendar: Apple Calendar (using Google Calendar as the backend)

 - 📁Cloud File Storage: Google Drive